MirzaObaidSE/Oauthsocial/README.md

 ```
 rails db:migrate
 ```
-Add route to your app to login to Twitter account and Add that link to your Page where you want o add this link
+Add route to your app to login to Twitter account and Add that link to your Page where you want to add this link

 ```
 <%= link_to 'Twitter Login', twitter_login_path %>